liran444/Tasks_Board/README.md

 6. Errors: 2 validations are performed on both task's description and the task's date, in case the user entered no input / wrong date pattern.
-In case an error is found, the wrong input area is marked red and a message regarding the error shows up, <b>the area will remain marked red until a valid submit or reset of the form.</b>
+In case an error is found, the wrong input area is marked red and a message regarding the error shows up, <b>the area will remain marked red until a complete valid submit or reset of the form.</b>

 7. Notes are added from left to right, newest will be shown on the left.